What is the Black Stuff on my Water Bottle & Is it Dangerous?

 Black mold is one of the most toxic mold species.

-However, the amount you’ll accidentally drink should be relevantly low (you’ll be able to taste high levels of mold).
+However, the amount you’ll accidentally drink should be relatively low (you’ll be able to taste high levels of mold).

 Staying properly hydrated is essential.